Should I sell my house now or wait?

 - Declutter and stage the interior: You should also make an effort to tidy up, allowing prospective buyers to see the home clearly.
 “Less is always more,” she says.
 “The fewer items in a room, the larger it will feel.
 Remove any personal items and unnecessary furniture.”
 If tidying is not enough, consider hiring a home stager.
 “Staging can help show the buyer how to optimize the space.”

-- Add curb appeal: Your home’s exterior is another part of making a good first impression, and it’s worth freshening up the curb appeal before buyers see it.
+- Add curb appeal: Your home’s exterior is a big part of making a good first impression, and it’s worth freshening up the curb appeal before buyers see it.
 That can include upgrading landscaping and walkways, or even something as simple as a fresh coat of paint on the front door.

 Alternative ways to sell